Opportunity cost of capital definition

 What is the Opportunity Cost of Capital?

 The opportunity cost of capital is the incremental return on investment that a business foregoes when it elects to use funds for an internal project, rather than investing cash in a marketable security.
-Thus, if the projected return on the internal project is less than the expected rate of return on a marketable security, one would not invest in the internal project, assuming that this is the only basis for the decision.
+Thus, if the projected return on the internal project is less than the expected rate of return on a marketable security, you would not invest in the internal project, assuming that this is the only basis for the decision.
 The opportunity cost of capital is the difference between the returns on the two projects.

 Example of the Opportunity Cost of Capital